spbnick/spbnick.github.io/_posts/2016-06-24-Braun-Cruzer3-battery-replacement.markdown

 ![Control board terminals back][control_board_terminals_back]

 Since we are not likely to get anything like these batteries with pins easily, we'll have to do without them.
-The standard AA batteries fall out of the holder easily, and are not likely to have good contact as is.
+The standard AAA batteries fall out of the holder easily, and are not likely to have good contact as is.
 So, I had the idea to make them fit tighter by soldering a piece of copper to each of the control board's negative terminals.
 Don't solder anything to the batteries